 Unlike many other states, New Hampshire enjoys a few areas where we can skip the taxes.
 You can shop in New Hampshire tax free, and there’s no income tax.
 However, these lack of taxes usually come out of other places, such as higher property taxes and occasionally an uptick in our prepared meal and room taxes (it’s 9% in 2021 if you’re going to McDonald’s or any other restaurant, or staying at a hotel!).

 Because of the diversity of spaces in New Hampshire, it makes it a great place to work.
 NH has everything from farms to restaurants to warehouses and more with a lot of opportunities for work.
 However, New Hampshire’s minimum wage falls short of other states in New England at an unfortunate $7.25 an hour ($3.27/hr for tipped workers).
 Cities bordering Massachusetts, Maine, and Vermont can often enjoy higher wages due to the competitive nature of those job locations, so keep this in mind when moving to New Hampshire.

 A Free State… Almost

 New Hampshire has a lot of things riding on their “live free or die” motto.
 NH doesn’t make you wear a seatbelt if you’re an adult, and you are not legally required to wear a helmet when riding your motorcycle.
 NH also has lax laws regarding concealing a firearm (you do not need a permit or license to own, carry, or conceal a firearm).
-However, New Hampshire still is the only state in New England not to legalize recreational cannabis usage for adults.
+However, New Hampshire still is the only state in New England not to legalize recreational cannabis usage for adults (though as of 2022, this is being reviewed).
 So, it may be free in some ways, but not in others.

 If you’re thinking of moving to New Hampshire, what’s got you convinced?
 Let us know in the comments!